28 Apr Your Guide to Warehouse Workflow

 Not every warehouse will need a picking system and area, but if you are a location that fills orders using items from different locations inside of the warehouse it will be necessary.

-Picking can be a manual operation performed exclusively by employees or a completely automated process, depending on a variety of different factors, though most warehouses end up using a combination of manual employees and automation to create the most efficient workflow.
+Picking can be a manual operation performed exclusively by employees or a completely automated process, depending on a variety of different factors, though most warehouses end up using a combination of manual employees and automation to create the most efficient warehouse workflow.

 Shipping, Packaging, and Distribution